-Furthermore, accessing a Wi-Fi network exposes the SSID or the associated MAC address and other examples can be given.
-Was found that the Bluetooth address is written in clear text and after the opening of a specific app, the log file contains the package name of the selected app.
+Accessing a Wi-Fi network exposes the SSID or the associated MAC address.
+Other examples can be given, for example, it was found the Bluetooth address written in clear text and after the opening of a specific app, the log file contains the package name of the selected app.
 Although all these examples were found in clear text, there is also information that is sanitized.
 In fact, there are some ways that explicitly prevent some information to be written in the logfile.
-If applications call the toSafeString() method URI’s are sanitized before they are written into the “log file”, because of that URI’s started by “tel:”, “smsto:” or “mailto:” are written as “xxxxxxx”.
+If applications call the toSafeString() method URIs are sanitized before they are written into the “log file”, because of that URIs started by “tel:”, “smsto:” or “mailto:” are written as “xxxxxxx”.
 The Snippet 4.4 shows an example of sanitized information written into the logfile.